Logo

 Step 8: Run Validation

-The graph editor validates the schema against 18 rules across four categories (structural, semantic, domain, and search).
+The graph editor validates the schema against its full rule set, covering structural, semantic, domain, and search categories.

 Step 9: Export to Cypher DDL